-Three positions are available for this fully accredited Interventional cardiology program.
+We currently offer three positions for this fully accredited Interventional Cardiology program.
 Applicants must have completed an accredited three year fellowship in clinical cardiology, and be board certified/eligible in adult cardiovascular disease.

 There are 4 catheterization laboratories.
 The projected volume is approximately 1400 coronary and 400 peripheral interventions per year.
-The Fellow is responsible for the work up, the Interventional procedure, and report.
-This is a dedicated 4th year Interventional program with opportunity in research.
+The Fellow is responsible for the work up, the interventional procedure and post-procedure.
+This is a dedicated 4th year interventional program with opportunity in research.

-There are 11 Interventional cardiologists, all of whom are board certified in cardiology, who compose the Interventional cardiology faculty.
+There are 11 interventional cardiologists who comprise the fellowship's faculty.
 This group shares participation in a number of ongoing research trials.

 Expectations for Fellows

 The Interventional cardiology fellows function as consultants for patients with acute coronary syndromes, both in the hospital and in outpatient settings, including the Emergency Department.
 Outpatient experience also includes seeing new or follow-up patients in an outpatient ambulatory setting.